jpmcb/daily-coding-problems/README.md

 # Interview Problems
-Various solutions to various interview problems found on leetcode, in books, and throughout the internet
+Various solutions to interview problems found on leetcode, books, and throughout the internet
 ___